In the Rider settings dialog Ctrl+Alt+S, you can look at page icons to see, which setting-management mechanism is used for specific pages:

 You can export a specific subset of settings from any setting layer to a new settings file.
 This file can be then used on another instance of JetBrains Rider to apply these settings.

-Exporting settings from a specific setting layer
+Export layer-based settings from a setting layer to file

 In the Settings Layers dialog, select a setting layer from which settings should be exported.